Millions of rand in taxpayers' money spent on uncompleted water projects, minister reveals

 However, many of those projects never materialised.

-“I must say to you, since 2016 to date, there are projects that are incomplete and they are incomplete because they are on schedule 5 wherein it is municipalities that appoint contractors,” she said.
+“I must say to you, since 2016 to date, there are projects that are incomplete and they are incomplete because they are on schedule 5 wherein it is municipalities that appoint contractors.”

 Majodina said her department has now intervened to take back those funds and directly appoint implementing agents to finish the work.